PSJorgensen/real-world-economics/real-world-economics-outline.md

         -   Shock doctrine and the socio-ecological as well as macroeconomic consequences today - Naomi Klein

         -   Can also add regional examples of grid-lock such as inequality within the European Union and challenges for the sustainability transition.
 With large inequality the poorer nations will have an incentive to stall transition policies for which they would at a disadvantage.
 EMU crises and inequality paper (Bitros, Batavia, and Nandakumar 2014).

+        -   Progress in reaching MDGs is less in lower-income countries in particular countries with high burdens of HIV and Non-communicable diseases (<span class="citeproc-not-found" data-reference-id="Stuckler2010">**???**</span>)

 #### National dynamics and impacts of inequality